 How can you check if your path is too far inside to out?
 Pay attention to your divot.
 A divot pointing to the right is the sign of a potential snap hook swing.

-The other combination that leads to a duck hook is not enough body turn and over-active hands.
-This will cause what some golfers refer to as the “flip hook”.
+The other combination leading to a duck hook is insufficient body turn and over-active hands.
+This will cause what some golfers call the “flip hook.”

 The best place to fix your duck hook is on the driving range.
 You can practice without the consequence of hurting your score.